 In 2007, accidental drowning events occurred at a rate of nearly 10 per day.
 Alarmingly, one of every five drowning victims was a child under the age of 15, and for every child that drowned four more suffered nonfatal drowning injuries.
 The risk of drowning should not be taken lightly, at any time of the year.

-If you or someone you love has been injured or died in a swimming pool accident, contact the Oklahoma swimming pool injury lawyers at the Abel Law Firm by calling (405) 239-7046 to discuss the potential merits of legal action with a skilled and experienced attorney.
+If you or someone you love has been injured or died in a swimming pool accident, contact the Oklahoma City swimming pool injury lawyers at the Abel Law Firm by calling (405) 239-7046 to discuss the potential merits of legal action with a skilled and experienced premises liability attorney.

 Why You Need an Attorney

 The aftermath of a swimming pool accident is a devastating experience for everyone.
 Whether you suffered an injury or lost a child or other loved one because of a pool owner’s negligence, it’s important to know that there’s a path forward.
 However, attempting to handle this type of legal case on your own could prove to be a costly mistake.

-An experienced swimming pool injury attorney with extensive knowledge and insight into Oklahoma premises liability laws knows how to establish negligence and will work tirelessly to seek compensation for you.
+An experienced swimming pool injury attorney with extensive knowledge and insight into Oklahoma City premises liability laws knows how to establish negligence and will work tirelessly to seek compensation for you.